Xonesix/paradigm_prolog_project/devlog.md

     - Or… simpler: print the path once found.
 - I'm gonna try to add `write(Actions)` temporarily after `find_exit/2` finds a path.
 - Refactor safe_move into move_safe_in_bound for more clarity

+## 12:20PM
+- printing looks ok but debugging this is a pain
+- try to make path look better